 - Achieve extension of 0° (the knee must straighten fully)

 - Get more than 90° of flexion (to bend more than a right angle)

 The ”Best“ Knee Replacement Surgery in New York City

 Dr. Harwin is a board-certified orthopaedic surgeon renowned for his experience, skill, and accomplishments in joint replacement, reconstruction, and arthroscopic surgery.
-Dr. Harwin has been named ”New York Super Doctor,“ ”Best Doctor,“ as well las ”Top Doctor in the Metro Area.“ For a comprehensive evaluation with Dr. Harwin regarding your knee pain, schedule an appointment at his offices in Manhattan and The Bronx.
+Dr. Harwin has been named ”New York Super Doctor,“ ”Best Doctor,“ as well las ”Top Doctor in the Metro Area.“ For a comprehensive evaluation with Dr. Harwin regarding your knee pain, schedule an appointment at his office in Manhattan.